€14.95

 ------------------------------------------

-The use of hotcues is optional but I find they give the best and fastest workflow for live performing.
-Besides, setting hotcues in advance is a great way to learn and understand tracks, especially the structure of a track and the energy of the different parts of a track.
-This way you get to know the music you're playing deeply and you will be able to apply the method best.
+The use of hotcues is optional but I find they give the best and fastest workflow for performing.
+Besides, setting hotcues in advance is ofcourse a great way to learn and understand tracks, songs and other musical pieces, especially their structure and the energy of the different parts within.
+This way you get to know the music you're playing deeply and you will be able to apply the method best for your DJ'ing or performing.

-For the seven energy tactics, which are based upon these types of musical elements, I have chosen names that relate to energy: Spark, Kick, Break, Boost, Build, Peak and Rest.
-These names refer to parts of a track and the specific energy of these parts, but they also refer to the magical effect they have when playing or triggering them: changing the energy on a dancefloor accordingly.
+So, for the seven energy tactics, which are based upon these three types of musical elements, I have chosen names that relate to energy: Spark, Kick, Break, Boost, Build, Peak and Rest.
+These names refer to:

-Here are the details on how the seven tactics are divided over fills, breaks and rhythms (and for those who are using the mapping, between brackets is how they are set up in the GRIP2 mapping):
+Here are the details on how the seven tactics are divided over fills, breaks and rhythms, and for those who are using the GRIP2 mapping, between brackets is how they are set up in there:

 Fills (Yellow – Hotcues 1 and 2)